thediveo/lxkns/docs/getting-around.md

 such different "tenants".

 > [!NOTE] The init process with PID 1 is always shown first, while all other
 > "tenants" are sorted by their process names.
+Additionally, PID 1 is marked
+> with a golden crown icon.

 Those namespaces ❸ created at system start are called "initial namespaces".
 These are visually marked by dashed borders to make them easily spottable.